finebyte/AppMsgBridge/README.md

 Linux / Mac
 -
-* Find your local Pebble PYTHON_PATH and set it
+* Find your local Pebble PYTHON_PATH and set it.
+Recent brew installs can do as follows:

 `which pebble`